lakekeeper/lakekeeper/site/docs/getting-started.md

 ```
 The default `LAKEKEEPER__BASE_URI` is `https://localhost:8080`.

+### Option 4: 👨‍💻 Build from Sources
+To customize Lakekeeper, for example to connect to your own Authorization system, you might want to build the binary yourself.
+Please check the [Developer Guide](../docs/nightly/developer-guide/) for more information.

 ## First Steps

 Now that the catalog is up-and-running, the following endpoints are available: